Unlock the potential of big data with our MSc in Social Data Science.

 Study with us

-The Exeter Q-Step Centre builds on the core disciplines of Politics and International Relations, Criminology and Sociology; our programmes aim to increase the number of students undertaking quantitative methods training in social science by embedding research skills into substantive degree programmes and modules.
+The Centre for Computational Social Science builds on the core disciplines of Politics and International Relations, Criminology and Sociology; our programmes aim to increase the number of students undertaking quantitative methods training in social science by embedding research skills into substantive degree programmes and modules.

-(BSc) in Politics & International Relations, in Criminology, and in Sociology.
-These programmes give you the opportunity to choose from an impressive range of modules across the University, with a bursary-supported work placement at innovative companies and institutions in the UK and overseas.
+(BSc) in Politics & International Relations, in Criminology, in Sociology, in Social Data Science, and in Crime and Data Science.
+These programmes give you the opportunity to choose from an impressive range of modules across the University, with a work placement at innovative companies and institutions in the UK and overseas.